- Accessing the Exploration Canvas

 Clicking “x” to collapse this banner will hide the banner on all assets for the remainder of your session.

 Not all assets are eligible for use in the Exploration Canvas yet.
 The banner will only appear when an asset is compatible with this new surface.
+Please see the list of asset types that would not be compatible:

 Overview of the Exploration Canvas